domfarolino/browser/mage/README.md

 }
 ```

-### Reference your `.magen` file in Bazel
+### 2. Add the `.magen` file to a BUILD file

-Once you've written your `.magen` file you need to tell Bazel about it so it can
+Next, you need to tell your BUILD file about the interface in your `.magen`
-"build" it.
+file, so it can "build" it. `magen/` directories get their own `BUILD` files
+that invoke the Mage build process.

 ```starlark
 # network_process/magen/BUILD